phoenixr-codes/compiling-lua-for-3ds/README.md

 # Compiling Lua for the Nintendo 3DS

 > [!IMPORTANT]
-> ... should've known that Lua is already present in devkitPro's portlibs.
+> ... should've known that Lua is already present in devkitPro's portlibs 🫠.
+But with this method you have control over the version you want to use in your project.

 ## Requirements